-A minimum of one dual-inline-memory module (DIMM) set (2 DIMMs) is required for each blade.
-Blades are supported with 2, 4, 6, or 8 installed DIMMs.
 A maximum of four DIMM sets (8 total DIMMs) can be installed in a compute blade.
 Each set of DIMMs (pair) on a blade must be the same capacity and functional speed.
 When possible, it is generally recommended that all blades within an IRU use the same number and capacity (size) DIMMs.